-If you specifically want to watch the 2017 My Little Pony movie, you can stream it with Amazon Prime Video or Hulu.
+If you specifically want to watch the 2017 My Little Pony movie, you can rent it with Amazon Prime Video.
 You can also buy it for $9.99 on Itunes or Google Play or on Vudu for $9.99 SD or $12.99 HD.
-The specials area available to purchase on Vudu as well.
+The specials are available to purchase on Vudu as well.

 More About My Little Pony: Friendship is Magic

 Some of the fans of My Little Pony: Friendship is Magic are little girls, the stereotypical audience for such things, but many are adults, and many are male – including self-called “Bronies.”
 Why do we now have an adult fascination with a fantasy world based on equine adventures?
 Why spend so much time watching ponies learn lessons about how to run their little kingdom together?
 Why celebrate using the “power of friendship” to save the day?
 Really, perhaps the question ought to be, why do we wonder at any of that?
 Why is it so weird to want diversity and friendship?
 If Bronies were into video games and spent all their time on virtually blowing people up, nary an eye would be batted.

 Sadly, although we pay lip service to wanting a society of peaceful coexistence, such a place is not where we choose to spend our free time.
 We’d seemingly rather engage in vicarious crime than explore the intricacies of how to relate to each other.
 And so, I say, bring on Twilight Sparkle and the rest of the “Mane 6” in Equestria!
 Friendship IS magic, damn it, so let’s start acting like it.

 Plus, there is some actual geek cred to be had here.
 “Weird Al” Yankovic, William Shatner, and Felicia Day have all voiced characters, and John De Lancie plays a character satisfyingly similar to his role of Q on Star Trek: The Next Generation.